AWegnerGitHub/awegnergithub.github.io-content/2023_07_06_developer_interviews.md

 learn how system A talks to system B. Again, this is not a day one thing.
 A new user is going to get a firehose of information.
 Make it somewhat easier for them by not expecting them to be an expert by the end of week two.

-## Intangables
+## Intangibles

-A hiring process has a lot of intangables that can make your candidates feel better or worse about your company.
+A hiring process has a lot of intangibles that can make your candidates feel better or worse about your company.
 A few examples are:

  1. How many interviews does the candidate have to go through?
-To many quickly burns out a candidate and makes the entire process feel like a waste of time.
-To few, or only technical interviews, doesn't give the candidate a sense of the company and the team.
+Too many quickly burns out a candidate and makes the entire process feel like a waste of time.
+Too few, or only technical interviews, doesn't give the candidate a sense of the company and the team.
  2. Can the interviewers answer a candidate's questions?
 Candidates are interviewing you too.
 Does your interview team have the ability to answer a candidate's questions about the company, role expectations, day to day work, job perks, and more?
 Is the interview committee excited about a new teammate or are they stressed out/uninterested.
  3. Does the candidate receive updates on their application through out the process?
 Feedback is important and ghosting a candidate will quickly turn an excited candidate to one that doesn't want to join the team.
  4. Communication with rejected candidates is important too.
 Coming back to ghosting a candidate and applicant tracking systems, these can be set up to send candidates emails based on what's happening with their application.
 If they are rejected, have the system send them a message.
 Please, PLEASE, don't use a default template for this though.
 There is a person receiving this email.
 They deserve more than "we're not moving forward at this time."
 If the hiring manager has talked to a candidate then this email should be more than the basic template sent to candidates rejected earlier in the process.
 A rejected candidate may reapply to a future role.
 How you inform them that you aren't hiring them right now determines if that candidate considers reapplying in the future.